 and adaptation as a badge, with the trio of crowns, by a local branch of the Women’s Institute.

-A modern form of Saint Edmund’s Arms is used as a badge by the local school’s athletic association
+A modern form of Saint Edmund’s Arms is used as a badge by the county’s school’s athletic association

-; a clear precedent of the Suffolk emblem deployed in flag form, representing the county of Suffolk, following its original 1954 usage .
+; another clear precedent of the Suffolk emblem deployed in flag form, representing the county of Suffolk, following its original 1954 usage .

 Another notable use of the Saint Edmund’s arms to represent the county was their appearance on the front cover of his 1930 guide to Norfolk and Suffolk

 The acknowledged county emblem, an armorial banner of Saint Edmund”s arms, was commissioned as a flag

 in 2014, by a Suffolk resident, from the manufacturer Mr Flag, whose chief executive, Charles Ashburner, crafted the crown and arrows device that appeared on it.